csvpath/csvpath/csvpath/matching/functions/count.md

 # Count

+Returns the number of matches.
+When used alone count() gives the total matches seen up to the current line in the file.

-Returns the number of matches().
-Matches can be scoped down to contained value.
-The contained value is an existance test or an equality.
-If an equality, it is a function, term, variable, or header compared to another function, term, variable, or header.
+Matches can be scoped down to a contained existance test or equality.
+Counting an equality means a function, term, variable, or header compared to another function, term, variable, or header.

-When the counted match is the contained existance or equality, the count is of values seen.
+When the counted match is scoped to the contained existance or equality, the count is of values seen.
 When counting values seen the count function stores the value-integer pairs in a dict within CsvPath's variables under a key identifying the count function.
 The ID of the count function is a hash by default, making it difficult for a human to understand which count the key represents.
 To name the count use a qualifier on the count function.
 A qualifier is a name that follows the function name separated by a dot, as:

     count.my_named_count(#0=True)